kayosoft/kayosoft/README.md

 <img src="https://github.com/JoykishanSharma/JoykishanSharma/blob/master/dev_object.png" alt="dev_object" align="right" width="500" height="250" />

 ### 💼  Things that I'm currently working on:
-* Learning Front-End Web:computer: Development
+* Learning ML with python
-* Learning some vectors drawing:art: by using Adobe Illustrator.
+* Learning flutter.
-* Looking forward to take a Flutter:calling: course in future.
-* 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
 Since the world is in the quarantine stage:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.:running: